savaslabs/savaslabs.github.io/_posts/2016-10-19-optimizing-jekyll-with-gulp.md

 #### Critical CSS

-It's considered a good practice to inline CSS critical to above-the-fold content in `<style>` tags in the HTML `<head>` to avoid waiting on the server to load CSS on the initial page load.
+Placing the CSS that's critical to above-the-fold content in `<style>` tags in the HTML `<head>` to means our end user can avoid waiting on the server to load the full CSS file on the initial page load.
 Identifying critical styles and pulling them into a single file may seem daunting but there are a [number of ways](https://css-tricks.com/authoring-critical-fold-css/#article-header-id-1) to do this automatically.
 However, we found the easiest way to consolidate critical styles for all pages on our site was to follow